Fall 2012 Edition

 The 18 Most Common Estate & Medicaid Planning Mistakes

-These are the eighteen most common estate and Medicaid planning mistakes that we have observed our clients make over the past 57 years of practicing law in Western New York.
+These are the eighteen most common estate and Medicaid planning mistakes that we have observed our clients make over the past 57 years of practicing law in New York.
 Have you made any of these mistakes?

 - Believing that you are too young to need a health care proxy or power of attorney.
 The two famous right-to-die cases involved women in their 20s.
 At only 21, Karen Quinlan lapsed into a persistent